 The term "calendar day" as used in this Special Provision shall mean every day shown on the calendar.
 Calendar days will be consecutively counted regardless of weather, weekends, holidays, suspensions of Contractor's operations, delays or other events as described herein.
-For purposes of the calculation and the determination of entitlement to the "Incentive / Disincentive" stated above, the "Incentive / Disincentive" Completion Date will not be adjusted save and except as provided under Force Majeure as defined in Agreement in Article XIV or delays caused by actions of SCDOT.
+For purposes of the calculation and the determination of entitlement to the "Incentive / Disincentive" stated above, the "Incentive / Disincentive" Completion Date will not be adjusted due to any actions of CONTRACTOR, save and except as provided under Force Majeure as defined in Agreement in Article XIV or delays caused by actions of SCDOT.